- Surplus personal property is either usable property, which shall be transferred or

 of as a waste product, the responsible authority at the University shall provide to

-the President or his/her designee, a notice of intended disposition which shall include;
+the Associate Vice President for Finance, a notice of intended disposition which shall

 - The name of the individual to contact for additional information;